-My granola-loving brother-in-law is here for the weekend, so I felt inspired to pull out my favorite recipe and bake up some crunchy oatmeal goodness.
+Next step?
+Pull out my favorite recipe and bake up some crunchy oatmeal goodness.
 Several years ago our friend Lace served us the best granola I’d ever had: a Williams-Sonoma recipe called Honey Granola.
-I’ve tweaked it a bit and am quite happy with the result, especially the texture and caramel flavor of the cherries after they’re baked.
+I’ve tweaked it a bit, made it vegan, and am quite happy with the result, especially the texture and caramel flavor of the cherries after they’re baked.
 It really takes no time at all to make a healthy breakfast that will make your guests feel at home.

 What tips and tricks do you have for being happy and contented with smaller portions?